Roof Replacement Cost In Ontario: A Short Guide

 • You will pay more money in the long run to fix the low-quality work

-• The roof will not last as long as the quality job
+• The roof will not last as long as a quality job

 • You will not get the best roof warranties